ZHD1987E/26th-STePS-Automation/26th-steps-projectnames.md

 CS4248-2: Team 25: Cross-Cultural Analysis of Sarcasm in News Headlines

-CS4248-3: Emoji compositions with visual information.
+CS4248-3: Large Language Models'  Emoji Composition Understanding with Visual Information

 CS4248-4: Eyes are All You Need

 CS4248-5: Can emojis be used to capture meaning?

-CS4248-6: Team 8: Mixture of Experts in Sarcasm Detection
+CS4248-6: Team 8: Beyond the Headlines

 CS4248-7: Code Embeddings for RAG